Guides

 Path Tracing: Full Ray Tracing

 Indiana Jones and the Great Circle features path-traced reflections, sun shadows, and indirect global illumination on PC.
-The first two are self-explanatory.
 Indirect global illumination, or diffuse lighting, accounts for multi-bounce light rays.
-It considers the light reflected and dispersed by non-luminous objects in the scenes, thereby acting as secondary light sources.
+It considers the light reflected and dispersed by non-luminous objects that act as secondary light sources.
 It’s most evident indoors, in dimly lit areas, and at night.

 Path tracing is incredibly taxing even on the fastest graphics cards.
-With path tracing maxed out, the GeForce RTX 4090 drops from 90 FPS to 38.6 FPS (less than half).
+The GeForce RTX 4090 drops from 90 FPS to 38.6 FPS upon enabling it.
 The highest path tracing preset enables, sun shadows, reflections, and indirect global illumination.
-High disables the third one, while Medium disables reflections as well.
+High disables GI, while Medium disables reflections as well.

 What’s the difference between ray and path-tracing?
 The two are based on the same principle of tracing how light rays traverse and interact with a scene.
 Here’s what sets the two apart: